 Property taxes are handled by the City Clerk/Treasurer, with annual tax bills mailed out in late September of each year, covering taxes due from January to December.
 The 2017 real estate tax rate is $.221 for each $100 of valuation, as assessed January 1, 2017.
 The tangible property tax rate is $.158 for each $100 of valuation, as assessed January 1, 2017.
 Your most current tax information is available via the City website by clicking the Look up/Pay Property Taxes button above.

 The due date each year is October 31st.
 A 10% penalty and 1% interest per month will be charged for any payment made after this date.

 If paying after October 31, you must contact us for your tax bill total, as penalty and interest will have been added after this date.

 Full payment of one’s tax bill is required, and can be made in person at the City Building or by mail to 739 Buttermilk Pike, Crescent Springs, KY 41017.
 Partial payments are not permitted.
-Payment can be made by check, cash or money order; we are planning to begin accepting online and in person credit card payment in September 2016.
+Payment can be made by check, cash or money order.
+Credit cards are accepted online and in person with a convenience fee charged for usage.